ham2k/polo.ham2k.com/content/en/docs/installing-polo/index.md

 weight: 10
 ---

 PoLo is currently available for Android and iOS devices.
-You can install it from the Google Play Store or Apple TestFlight.

 ## Android

 PoLo is available in the Google Play Store.
 You can install it by clicking the badge below:

 <a href='https://play.google.com/store/apps/details?id=com.ham2k.polo.beta'  target='_blank'><img src='/google-play-badge.png' alt='Google Play Store' width='240' /></a>

+The specification of some Android devices is such that a Lite version of PoLo has been produced.
+More information on this version and how to install it is found on the [Installing PoLo Lite page](./installing-pololite/).

 ## Apple iOS